rlmitchell/python-utils/README.md

 # python-utils

-- aws/rds_utils.py - AWS RDS utility classes
+- clone repo to your $PYTHONPATH